The Best Employee Advocacy Statistics

 - Peer-to-peer marketing is the leading driver behind 20-50% of all purchasing decisions.
 (McKinsey)

-- An employee advocacy program costs 1/10 of paid advertising.
+- An employee advocacy program costs 1/10 of paid advertising (or less).
 (EveryoneSocial)

 Employee Advocacy Statistics for Sales